unravmc/hydeout/rules/en.md

 <details>
   <summary>Why have this rule?</summary>
       <p>Life is better when it's secure, and our players deserve a place without transactions or account phishing.
 Security also means being responsible for your own account, and its credentials should be kept to you and you only.</p>
       <p>Staff members will never ask for personal information or any credentials to your account.
-File a <a href="https://forum.unraveledmc.com/report">report</a> immediately if this happens.
+File a <a href="https://forum.unraveledmc.com/report">report</a> immediately if this happens.</p>
 </details>

 <details>